-Guatemala is a country with a rich coffee tradition, recognized for being the first producer to establish a designation of origin system that characterizes its eight producing regions.
-Since 1850, coffee has been grown for export, and in 2018, it was recognized as an "Intangible Heritage of the Guatemalan Nation."
+Guatemala is a country with a rich coffee tradition, recognized as the first producer to establish a designation of origin system that characterizes its eight coffee-growing regions.
+Since 1850, coffee has been cultivated for export, and in 2018, it was recognized as an "Intangible Cultural Heritage of the Guatemalan Nation."
 With 96% of its production dedicated to Arabica coffee, Guatemala ranks tenth in the world in specialty coffee production.

-At Right Side Coffee, we travel each season to select unique coffees from a range of producers who grow, harvest, ferment, and dry our lots at source.
-This direct contact allows us to improve the raw material from the plant, respecting the original and offering the highest quality in every coffee bean.
+At Right Side Coffee, each season we travel to select unique coffees from a range of producers who cultivate, harvest, ferment, and dry our lots at origin.
+This direct relationship allows us to enhance the raw material from the plant, respecting its original character and offering the highest quality in every coffee bean.

 The purpose of our recent trip to Guatemala was broad and multifaceted:

-- Strengthen our relationship with the coffee-growing communities and cooperatives we work with.
+- Strengthen the relationship with the coffee-growing communities and cooperatives with which we work.

 - Learn about the work of six other cooperatives near Huehuetenango.

-- Better understand and document local systems and plantations.
+- To better understand and document local systems and plantations.

 Day 1: Travel from Barcelona to Guatemala